How to Calculate the Cost of Goods Sold

 • Your ending inventory, or the total worth of your remaining inventory at the end of the time period

-The time period you pick is up to you, but we recommend calculating your cost of goods sold at least quarterly.
-Running the formula once a month is a great way to stay on top of inventory costs—a particularly good idea if you've just gotten your business up and running.
-And you'll need to calculate your yearly COGS to accurately file your taxes at the end of the year.
+The time period you pick is up to you, but you want to calculate your cost of goods sold at least quarterly.
+Once the data has been collected, we recommend running the formula once a month.
+That is a great way to stay on top of inventory costs and is a good idea if you've just gotten your business up and running.
+As well, you will need to calculate your yearly COGS to accurately file your taxes at the end of the year.

 Beginning inventory

-Own a retail business?
+As stated above, your beginning inventory is the first critical figure to understand.
 Determining your beginning inventory's value shouldn't be too complicated.
 For example, if you were a fabric store owner, you'd know exactly how much you paid your supplier for each bolt of cloth or skein of yarn.
-You'd simply add up how much it cost to acquire each product and, voilà, you've found your beginning inventory's total value.
+You'd add up how much it cost to acquire each product, and you've found your beginning inventory's total value.

 If you don't just sell goods but also assemble raw materials to create goods, your inventory will include all the building blocks that make up your final product.
 For example, if you own a smoothie food truck, the cost of your frozen fruit would count as inventory.